shrinerb/shrine/doc/paperclip.md

 consists of three parts:

 1. Explanation of the key differences in design between Paperclip and Shrine
-2. Instructions how to migrate and existing app that uses Paperclip to Shrine
+2. Instructions how to migrate an existing app that uses Paperclip to Shrine
 3. Extensive reference of Paperclip's interface with Shrine equivalents

 ## Overview